LogoCoatedMagnets

 Method and evidence

-How the page turns a China supplier search into a practical qualification workflow
+How the page turns a sale or China supplier search into a practical qualification workflow

 The selector answers the immediate supplier-lane question.
 The report layer below shows the selection logic, the official product and company signals, and the RFQ structure that keeps the project out of vague catalog chasing.